Esagecc/coding_journey/readme.md

 I am still planning the flixscholar site and I am hoping to make interactive quizzes about films.
 I had some success retaining my memory of javascript syntax.

+5/26/2022 I practice to recalling the the getElementById and querySelector and I was a learning curve to remember where to recollect the #.
+I am practicing with comparison syntax.